ddmcadoo/Campaign-Analytics/README.md

-# Campaign-Analytics
-Campaign to Pipeline Analytics
+📊 Campaign to Pipeline Analytics
 Overview

 This project analyzes marketing campaign performance across the sales funnel to understand which campaigns actually drive revenue, not just leads or pipeline volume.

 The analysis focuses on win rate, deal size, sales velocity, and funnel progression to connect campaign activity to real business outcomes.

-Questions Answered
+🔍 Questions Answered

 Which campaigns have the highest win rates?